joshed-io/reveal-hugo/README.md

 The only requirement is to demarcate slides with `---` surrounded by newlines.

-# Demo
+## Demo

-Visit [https://dzello.com/reveal-hugo/](https://dzello.com/reveal-hugo/) to see an presentation created with this theme that shows more ways to use it.
-You can also check out this repository [running on Netlify](https://reveal-hugo.netlify.com/).
+Visit [https://dzello.com/reveal-hugo/](https://dzello.com/reveal-hugo/) to see a presentation created with this theme.
+You can also check out this exact repository [deployed to Netlify](https://reveal-hugo.netlify.com/).

-# Step-by-step guide to create a presentation
+## Usage

+### Create your first presentation

-[Install Hugo](https://gohugo.io/) and create a new Hugo site:
+To start, [install Hugo](https://gohugo.io/) and create a new Hugo site:

 ```shell
 $ hugo new site my-presentation